semgrep/semgrep-docs/docs/faq.md

 [Semgrep CLI](https://github.com/returntocorp/semgrep) makes the following network requests:

-* When running with `--generate-config`, Semgrep requests `https://raw.githubusercontent.com/returntocorp/semgrep-rules/develop/template.yaml` to obtain the latest configuration template.
+* When running with `--generate-config`, Semgrep makes a network request to obtain the latest configuration template.
-* When running without `--disable-version-check`, Semgrep requests `https://semgrep.dev/api/check-version` to check that it's running the latest version.
-Semgrep CLI is under rapid development.
-Running the latest version reduces our maintenance burden and ensures users have the latest bug fixes and features.
+* When running without `--disable-version-check`, Semgrep makes a network request to check for updates.
 * When providing a URL to `--output`, Semgrep performs an HTTP `POST` of the results to the specified URL.
-* When providing a registry ID like `p/security-audit` to `--config`, Semgrep requests the configuration from the [Semgrep Registry](https://semgrep.dev/explore).
+* When providing a registry ID like `p/ci` to `--config`, Semgrep requests the configuration from the [Registry](https://semgrep.dev/explore).

 # Configuration